perkss/eggplant/README.md

 ## Features:
-1. Simplicity - a key feature we do not want to over complicate things.
+1. Simplicity: a key feature we do not want to over complicate things.
 2. Four keywords: given, when-we-process, then-we-expect, then-we-do-not-expect form the BDD style of testing.
-3. (Under development) Data driven testing using data tables.
-Import of data tables from CSV for non technical users to write specifications.
+3. (Under development) Data driven: Data driven testing using data tables.

 ## Examples